 The wife is in the bedroom, but the room is dark and she is sitting in a chair facing away from the bed.

 She joins him on the bed, lying so she is not touching him.
-Initially the room is dark, but on subsequent tries the room is dimly lighted (candle or bathroom light on with door open a crack).
-If this is too difficult, she can move back to the chair, but with so light and watching him.
+Initially, the room is dark, but on subsequent tries, the room is dimly lighted (candle or bathroom light on with the door open a crack).
+If this is too difficult, she can move back to the chair, but with low light and watching him.